 What You’ll Learn

-Students complete eleven core courses that focus on economics, quantitative methods, and communication skills, and then have a choice of additional courses in one of three areas:
+Students complete twelve core courses that focus on economics, quantitative methods, and communication skills, and then have a choice of additional courses in one of two areas:

 You can also: